rasifrana/clonee-computers/README.md

 - HTML

-  - The project uses **JQuery** to simplify DOM manipulation.
+  - Basic html structure / markup.

 - CSS3

   - CSS3 for styling the website and used flexbox for layouts and positioning elements.

 - Font Awesome

   - to use fonts in this project, link https://fontawesome.com/icons

 - Google fonts
   - to make website beautifully, Montserrat font-family was used referencing https://fonts.google.com/ CDN

 ## Testing